Commercial Kitchen Rental Rates In The USA| What Should You Consider?

 As the name suggests, an assembly line layout is designed in a line.
 This layout begins with the food station where the meal is being prepared and goes down towards a straight line where the customers are served.

-Such a layout is more common in fast food joints with small menus which require speed as most of their orders are pick and go.
+Such a layout is more common in fast food joints with small menus which require speed as most of their orders are pick-and-go.

 Island Layout

 This sort of layout has the cooking equipment and station set up in the middle of the kitchen.
 It takes a lot of space to design one and is more sophisticated, with the main focus being on the food creation process.
-The menu here cannot be all about fast foods; it is diverse as it offers a variety of meals.
+The menu here cannot be all about fast food; it is diverse as it offers a variety of meals.

 Zone Layout